Quick Answer

 - Let screens do the talking

-Visual confirmation beats explanation.
+Visual confirmation is often clearer than explanation.

 Asking for Directions